Advanced Behavioral Intervention Design Concentration

 Dementia Care Specialization

-ABIDC Trainees
+ABIDC Fellows

 Hearing aids can be challenging to use, especially for community-dwelling older adults with co-occurring hearing loss and dementia who rely on informal caregivers for regular care, maintenance, and management of hearing aids.
 My current dissertation research focuses on identifying and describing barriers to home-based hearing aid use in dementia caregiving dyads—with the goal of identifying modifiable factors to serve as future intervention targets.
 As part of the ABIDC Concentration, I will leverage my dissertation findings toward creation and pilot testing of a new behavioral intervention to promote successful hearing aid use in dementia caregiving dyads.
 Following my training, I hope to secure a tenure-track position at a research-intensive institution where I will continue to refine, test, and implement the intervention in accordance with the NIH Stage Model.